 A panel of venture capitalists, business angels, businessmen will evaluate the proposals and the best teams will have a chance to win great prizes.

 We strongly encourage teams outside of Croatia to apply.
-The applications are open until August 1st 2016.
+The applications are closed.
 The participants will receive:

 We guarantee that you’ll learn a ton and have a great time doing it!